CROSSINGTUD/CogniCrypt_DOC/README.md

       --reportPath <absolute_path_to_generate_documentation>
 ```

-Other additional arguments:
+By default are all features of the html-based documentation enabled.
+To turn off features speficy the following additional arguments:

 ```
 --booleanA <To hide state machine graph>
---booleanB <To hide help>
+--booleanB <To hide help button>
---booleanC <To turn of graphviz generation
+--booleanC <To hide dependency trees sections>
---booleanD <To hide dependency trees>
+--booleanD <To hide CrySL rule section>
---booleanE <To hide CrySL rule>
+--booleanE <To turn of graphviz generation>
 --booleanF <To copy CrySL rules into documentation folder>
 ```